daarojaspa/Fundamentals/randomforestsalgorithms/docs/docs/DesicionTrees.md

 ## Overfitting

-Overfitting is like studying for a test by memorizing all past questions.
 - If the same question comes up, you’re fine.
 - If a new question appears — you get it wrong.